|Navajo Generating Station poisoning Navajoland and Grand Canyon|

 The second is an August 8 memo from Jack Utter to Fred White and Katherine Benally about the continuing contempt of Tariq against the Resources Committee's directives.

-The third, dated for be Water Code supervisor.
-The word is that if Fred succeeds with this bogus memo, Tariq is going to serve termination papers on Jack or shortly thereafter. the , is Fred White's memo on how he's going to fix the problems arising from the unlawful takeover of the Water Code by Tariq 2.5 years ago.
-He's taking responsibility for the Water Code in his office, and appointing Tariq to
+The third, dated for next Monday the 12th of August, is Fred White's memo on how he's going to fix the problems arising from the unlawful takeover of the Water Code by Tariq 2.5 years ago.
+He's taking responsibility for the Water Code in his office, and appointing Tariq to be Water Code supervisor.
+The word is that if Fred succeeds with this bogus memo, Tariq is going to serve termination papers on Jack Monday or shortly thereafter.

 This is all evidence of the 'shadow government' at work.
 The non-Navajo controlled 'secret government' that ultimately rules us through People like Pollack, etc. Tariq is their most visible agent.
 No respect for the Navajo people, for our caring elected leaders, for right over wrong, it's just about abuse, exploitation, and control.